 The trending topic of the week has been the engagement of Prince Harry and actress Meghan Markle.
 Although I couldn’t care less about this news, it did lead me to question other royal unions that take place throughout the globe.
 So I did a little research and found a very interesting story, by way of the Daily Mail and The New York Times.

 Ariana Austin (African-American/Guyanese) married Joel Makonnen (Ethiopian Prince) on September 9, 2017.
 Makonnen is the great-grandson of Ethiopia’s last emperor, Haile Selassie I, and Austin’s maternal grandfather was a lord mayor of Georgetown, the capital of Guyana.

 The couple met in Washington, DC, 12 years ago, at Pearl nightclub.
 Makonnen advised that he used a pickup line on Austin and her friend.
 “I said, ‘You guys look like an ad for Bombay Sapphire,’ or whatever the gin was, Makonnen recalled.”
 Corny, I know.
-However, the line worked because the two started dating shortly afterward.
-And what I found in even more interesting was the fact that Makonnen didn’t immediately tell Austin about his family until later on down the line.
+But the line worked because the two started dating shortly afterward.
+And what I found even more interesting was the fact that Makonnen didn’t immediately tell Austin about his family until later on down the line.

 The New York Times advised the following:

 Mr. Makonnen’s family is part of the Solomonic dynasty, whose reign ended in 1974.
 That year, a civil war in Ethiopia broke out after Haile Selassie, the 225th emperor of Ethiopia, was deposed by a Marxist Derg military coup.
 By the time of his death under mysterious circumstances in 1975, it was clear that Mr. Selassie had presided over a country divided by his legacy.